steff880/MS3-MyRecipeBook/TESTING.md

 - Bug:

-The element with class **card-panel-full-recipe** desn't have a correct height when user viewing the recipe is not who created it.
-If a user views his own recipe then there are edit and delete buttons on top of back button.
-This is creating a difference in height.
+The element with class **card-panel-full-recipe** doesn't have a correct height when the user viewing the recipe is not who created it.
+If a user views his recipe then there are edit and delete buttons on top of the back button.
+This is creating a height difference.

 ![Card Panel](assets/img-readme/card-panel-bug.png)